jsodicoff/jsodicoff.github.io/posters.md

-Sodicoff J., Kriebel A., Welch J.D.(June 2022) [Distribution-free deconvolution of spatial transcriptomic data using heterogeneous single-cell datasets]().
-BRAIN Initiative Investigators Meeting Bethesda, MD
+[Distribution-free deconvolution of spatial transcriptomic data using heterogeneous single-cell datasets]("/files/BRAIN poster (4).pdf"), presented at the BRAIN Initiative Investigators Meeting, June 2021
-Sodicoff J., Decker J, Shea L..
-(August 2021) [Application of immunohistochemistry to the analysis of CAR-T cell therapy in triple negative breast cancer]().
-UM Summer Undergraduate Research in Engineering Symposium Ann Arbor, MI
+[Application of immunohistochemistry to the analysis of CAR-T cell therapy in triple negative breast cancer](), presented at the UM Summer Undergraduate Research in Engineering Symposium, August 2021
-Sodicoff J., Welch J.D.
-(November 2020) [Deconvolving spatial transcriptomic data using heterogeneous single-cell datasets]().
-UM Data Science Symposium, Ann Arbor, MI
+[Deconvolving spatial transcriptomic data using heterogeneous single-cell datasets](), presented at the UM Data Science Symposium, November 2020
-Sodicoff J., Matsushita Y., Ono W., Welch J.D., Ono N. (July 2019) [Integrative Single-Cell Genomic Analysis of Mesenchymal Stem Cells]().
-Undergraduate Research Opportunities Program Summer Research Symposium, Ann Arbor, MI
+[Integrative Single-Cell Genomic Analysis of Mesenchymal Stem Cells](), presented at the Undergraduate Research Opportunities Program Summer Research Symposium, July 2019
-Sodicoff J., Huang X., Zhang Y. (April 2019) [Designing an ID-like Protein In Silico]().
-Undergraduate Research Opportunities Program Spring Research Symposium, Ann Arbor, MI
+[Designing an ID-like Protein In Silico](), presented at the Undergraduate Research Opportunities Program Spring Research Symposium, April 2019